Frequently asked qUestions

 Available license types have been structured to best suit our customers’ needs.
 We offer three types of licenses, with terms and features as depicted in the table below.

 As of today, we provide only the Demo version, which can be used for now as a student version or a trial version.
-Demo versions will operate for three months, with expiration dates displayed when the application is installed and launched.
+Demo versions typically operate for three month periods, with expiration dates displayed when the application is installed and launched.
 The current version will expire in 2018.
 After expiration, the Demo will no longer operate, and newly downloaded Demo installations will not install successfully.

 Following the commercial release of IO-Snap -- expected December of 2018, all licensed versions expire after one calendar year.
 During active license periods, all data and program updates are provided at no charge.
 Details on the various versions can be seen in the table below.